defoebrand/Ruby_Capstone_Linter/ReadMe.md

 **Step 2**: Direct a terminal into the directory of the cloned repository by typing:

 _cd Ruby_Capstone_Linter_

+**Step 3**: To ensure all necessary dependencies are present, run the following command:

+_bundle install_

 ## To Test Locally